exercism/javascript/exercises/concept/windowing-system/.docs/introduction.md

 JavaScript includes the capabilities for object-oriented programming ([OOP][wiki-oop]).
 In OOP, you want to create objects (_instances_) from "templates" (_classes_) so that they include certain data and functionality.
-The data properties are called _fields_ in the OOP context, the function properties are called _methods_.
+The data properties are called _fields_ in the OOP context, function properties are called _methods_.

-JavaScript did not have classes at all before they were added to the language specification in 2015, but allowed for object-oriented programming using prototype-based inheritance.
+JavaScript did not have classes at all before they were added to the language specification in 2015 but allowed for object-oriented programming using prototype-based inheritance.
 And even though a `class` keyword is available nowadays, JavaScript is still a _prototype-based_ language.

-To understand what it means to be a prototype-based language and how JavaScript actually works, we will go back to the time when there were no classes.
+To understand what it means to be a prototype-based language and how JavaScript works, we will go back to the time when there were no classes.

 ## Prototype Syntax